 The Assisted Living Forum is facilitated by the Division of Quality Assurance, Bureau of Assisted Living and meets bi-monthly.
 Stakeholders involved in assisted living gather in a collaborative spirit to discuss current issues in the regulated assisted living environment.

 The links below offer access to communications intended for Managed Care Organizations (MCOs) and key information and tools used most often.
-General Information 1-2 Bed Adult Family Home Certification Standards Being a Full Partner booklet Capitation Rates DHS-MCO Contract Enrollment Data Family
+General Information 1-2 Bed Adult Family Home Certification Standards Being a Full Partner booklet Capitation Rates Contact Information - Managed Care

-The Department of Health Services has revised and updated its Wisconsin Statutes, Chapter 50 Resident Relocation Manual (PDF, 782 KB, 146 pages) .
-Under Wisconsin law, facilities relocating five or more residents must file a Resident Relocation Plan with the Division of Long Term Care.
-A facility
+The Department of Health Services (DHS) has revised the Wis.
+Stat., ch.
+50 Resident Relocation Manual.
+Under Wisconsin law, facilities relocating five or more residents must file a resident relocation plan with the Division of Medicaid Services.
+A facility must not begin discharge planning for any

 Wisconsin's Functional Screen system is a web-based application used to collect information about an individual's functional status, health, and need for assistance for various programs that serve the frail elderly and people with intellectual/developmental or physical disabilities.
 The screen is